Is being a self-employed live-in carer right for me?

 Having a healthy and nutritious meal is essential for an elderly person's wellbeing – both mentally and physically.
 But it is important for them to also have a say in what they are eating – everyone has their favourite foods that make them happy, so it is key these can be implemented to help people keep control and maintain independence.

-Conditions such as Alzheimers, as well as mobility issues such as osteoporosis can make cooking difficult and often dangerous, so having some assistance is beneficial.
+Conditions such as Alzheimer's, as well as mobility issues such as osteoporosis can make cooking difficult and often dangerous due to the need to lift heavy pans, use sharp utensils, or deal with boiling temperatures.
+Having some assistance is beneficial.

 A live-in housekeeper will be able to discuss dietary requirements or preferences when it comes to meals and will be able to prepare nutritious and tasty meals and snacks.